 Many of us dream of living in an Irish country house, where sipping your tea and reading the morning paper are the order of the day.
-If you’re ready to put your feet up and feel like doing it in a spectacular setting, a new Irish property has just come on the market that will have you daydreaming about being a character in Downton Abbey.
+If you’re ready to put your feet up and feel like doing it in a spectacular setting, a new Irish property is on the market that will have you daydreaming about being a character in Downton Abbey.

 Set on the banks of the River Suir, the former Bagwell family home comes with fishing rights and a private lake and the beautiful town of Clonmel is just a ten-minute drive away.

 The house was originally built by Colonel John Bagwell MP in 1785 and remained in the hands of this wealthy and influential family until the 1970s.
 It still bears the scorch marks from an arson attack in the Irish Civil War when the republicans rebelled against the then-owner John Bagwell, who was a senator in the first government in the Irish Free State in 1923.
 These scars only add to the history of the property.

 The first and second floors have been converted to apartments, a different offering, although these can be removed with planning permission if the new owner wants to restore the house to a more authentic manner.

 “The apartments are created with stud partitions and careful thought has been given to maintaining the integrity of ceiling cornices,” David Ashmore, agent for Ireland Sotheby’s International Realty, told Mansion Global.

 Marlfield House is “a wonderful example of Irish architectural excellence and significance,” Ashmore said.